ISI-MIP/isimip-files-api/README.md

 result = response.json()
 ```

-The response is a JSON object:
+The `result` is a dictionary describing the job on the server:

 ```json
 {